gwdidonato/hpgda-spring22/data_struct_CONTEST/README.md

 * Your code must be buildable with `make`.
 * Tests must be runnable using a bash or python script.
-* Keep in mind: the easier for us to replicate your results, the better it is for you!
+* Make sure that the code prints the standard CSV with the result, and nothing else, when not using the debug flag.
 * External libraries are allowed, as long as you justify their usage and the *core* of the implementation is written by you.
 You can use existing implementations, but only as a performance comparison against your custom implementation.
 * The report should be 6 pages long at most, and written in single- or double-column Latex, with font-size 10pt.